Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: W[1]-hardness of Max-SRTI for the Parameter Tree-cut Width

 We claim that the resulting tree-cut decomposition has width at most $k':=\max\{k^2, 10\}$.
 Obviously each bag contains at most $k'$ vertices.
 For the center, the torso size is $k^2$.
 For each other node, it is at most 10 (the maximum tree-cut width of a gadget), as the component containing the center gets contracted or suppressed.
 The adhesion of the center is 0, and for all other nodes, the adhesion is bounded by $10$.
 Thus, we have $\tcw (H) \le k'$. \end{proof}

-\lv{ \begin{remark} By breaking all ties contained in preference lists of length at least three in an arbitrary way, one gets that \textsc{Max-SRTI} parameterized by tree-cut width is W[1]-hard even if each preference list is strictly ordered or a tie of length two. \khcom{Probably should give more details.} \end{remark} }
+\begin{remark} By \Cref{lmnoe}, every stable matching of size $\kappa + k (k-1) n + \frac{k (k-1)}{2} + k C$ does not match any vertex to a tie of size at least three.
+As breaking ties cannot increase the size of a maximum stable matching, it follows that the instance arising by breaking each tie of size at least three contains a stable matching of size $\kappa + k (k-1) n + \frac{k (k-1)}{2}$ if and only if $H$ does.
+Therefore, by breaking all ties of length at least three in an arbitrary way, one gets that \textsc{Max-SRTI} parameterized by tree-cut width is W[1]-hard even if each preference list is strictly ordered or a tie of length two. \end{remark}